Shamdan17/Bricking_Bad/use-cases/move-the-paddle.md

 # Move the Paddle

+**Scope:** Gameplay

+**Level:** User goal

 **Primary Actor:** User

 **Stakeholders and interests:**
 - User: Wants to move the paddle in order to hit the ball or catch the falling power-up

 **Preconditions:** User is playing
 **Postconditions:** The position of the paddle has changed

 **Main Success Scenario:**
 1. The user predicts where s/he should move the paddle
-2. The user moves the paddle by either pressing and releasing {a, d} buttons or keeping them down to move further
+2. The user moves the paddle by either pressing and releasing {arrow left, arrow right} buttons or keeping them down to move further
+3. User can rotate the paddle by pressing {a, d} buttons up to {45, 135} degrees
-3. The paddle moves according to input of the user
+4. The paddle moves according to input of the user
-4. The paddle stops at the final location
+5. The paddle stops at the final location

 **Extensions:**
 * *a.
 The program fails.
 	* 1. The user runs the game again
-* *2a.
-The paddle doesn't move
-	* 1. The user unplugs the keyboard then plugs it again
 * *3a.
 The paddle stops
 	* 1. The paddle hits the border of the game window so user can't move the paddle further

+**Special Requirements:**
+- A working keyboard is needed

+**Technology and data variations:**
+- none

+**Frequency of occurence:**

+Nearly continuous